Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Constraint-Optimization Baseline for Troop Placement

 We also implemented a constraint optimization based baseline.
 It is a two-step strategy.
 In the first step, the commander’s intent is provided to a large language model (we use ChatGPT 4.0 mini) to identify the set of active constraints.
 These constraints are then enforced using Google’s OR-Tools library \citep{ortools} to trim the search space and obtain a feasible set of troop deployments.
 If the constraints predicted by the LLM yield no feasible solutions, we retain the largest subset of constraints that produces a feasible solution.

-In the second step, we evaluate all deployments in the feasible set using only the goal component of the fitness function:
+In the second step, all deployments in the feasible set are evaluated using only the goal component of the fitness function, as defined in Eq.~\ref{eq:fitness_function_goals}.

-where the weights $w_i$ are provided by the LLM, derived from the commander’s intent expressed in natural language, to reflect strategic priorities.
-The deployment with the highest value of $V(v)$ is then selected as the baseline solution.
+In this equation, $g_i(v)$ denotes goal scores that measure how well the deployment state $v$ satisfies strategic objectives.
+The coefficients $w_i$ denote weights provided by the LLM based on the commander’s intent expressed in natural language, reflecting the relative importance of each objective.
+The deployment with the highest value of $V(v)$ is selected as the baseline solution.

 The performance of the constraint-optimization baseline is shown in Table~\ref{tab:cobaseline}.
-Even though it leverages constraint-based optimization, its performance compared to human provided troop placement ground-truth is significantly worse than our method (see Section~4).
+Even though it leverages constraint-based optimization, its performance compared to human-provided troop-placement ground truth is significantly worse than our method (See Section~4).
 In addition, it is not very flexible: each new domain requires hand-crafting a constraint model and solver formulation, whereas our approach transfers more easily and remains flexible across a wide range of applications.